 In February Rose sentenced Steve Rauch Inc., owned by Germantown businessman Steve Rauch, to pay a $15,000 fine.

-Green Star had argued that it should be fined no more than $1,500, according to a sentencing memorandum submitted by attorney Lawrence J. Gregor.
+Green Star had argued that it should be fined no more than $1,500, according to a sentencing memorandum submitted by attorney Lawrence J. Greger.
 The memorandum argued that Steve Rauch Inc. was 90 percent culpable in the crime and so Green Star should only have to pay 10 percent of what Rauch’s company was fined.

 Before sentencing Assistant U.S. Attorney Brent Tabacchi agreed Green Star was far less culpable in the crime than Steve Rauch Inc. and said “the government does believe Green Star should receive a substantially less fine that Steve Rauch Inc.,” as well as no probation sentence.